howardjhe/516x-website/index.md

 | Interpretability| Relatively interpretable | Moderate interpretability           | Low interpretability     |
 | Scalability     | Highly scalable          | Scalable for moderate-sized datasets|  Scalable but computationally expensive   |

- Here are some suitable applications for Naive Bayes (NB), Support Vector Machines (SVM), and Convolutional Neural Networks (CNN) in computer vision:
+ Here are some suitable applications for NB, SVM, and CNN in computer vision:

 - NB
   - Image classification (simple tasks with a small number of features)